weikailin/theory-seminar/3-prg.md

 That is, we evaluate $g$ on $s$, but keep only one side of the output depending on $b_1$, and then keep applying $g$ on the kept side, and then continue to choose the side by $b_2$, and so on.

+This constructs a binary tree.
+The intuition is from expanding the 1-bit PRG, but now we want that any sub-string of the expansion can be efficiently computed.
+(We CS people love binary trees.)
+Clearly, $f_s$ is easy to compute, and we want to prove it is pseudorandom.

+{:.proof}
+> There are $2^n$ leaves in the tree, too many so that we can not use the
+> "switch one more PRG to uniform in each hybrid" technique as in expanding PRG.
+> The trick is that the distinguisher $D$ can only query $f_s$ at most polynomial many times
+> since $D$ is poly-time.
+> Each query correspond to a path in the binary tree, and there are at most
+> polynomial many nodes in all queries.
+>
+>